InnovateForVegas/ov-smart-social/doc/en/smart-calendar.md

   - **Confirmation**:
     - Consumer is able to determine estimated versus scheduled arrival time for any route at any stop, with statistical information presented in clear terms (% on time, etc)

-- **Card**: As a Organizer, I need to know when my guess are going to arrive and when the reservation starts.
+- **Card**: As a Organizer, I need to know when my guests are going to arrive and when the reservation starts.
   - **Conversation**: The Organizer has a dynamic list of the number of guests attending and keep track of time.
   - **Confirmation**:
     - Organizer is able to see who rsvped and when their event ends